Common Kidney Issues a Simple Ultrasound Can Detect

 6. Hydronephrosis

 This condition involves the swelling of a kidney due to urine build-up, often caused by a blockage or obstruction.
-A kidney ultrasound can pinpoint the cause, helping doctors restore proper kidney function.
+A kidney ultrasound can pinpoint the cause, which may appear as a dark spot on the kidney ultrasound, helping doctors restore proper kidney function.

 7. Congenital Abnormalities